neoclient/neoclient/examples/query/README.md

-# examples/cookie
+# examples/query
-Example for the `Cookie` parameter
+Example for the `Query` parameter

 ## Start the Server
 ```console